Paradoxxs/Forensics_mindmap/README.md

 # Windows-forensics-framework
 Windows forensics framework
+Tree structure view to allow for quick location of forensics evidence

-Based on the osint framework
+inspired by the osint framework